 Also, find out about any energy savings tips that may help you reduce your usage.
 Or look into whether your REP offers a free HVAC tune-up program, available if you live in Centerpoint or AEP-Texas market area.
 Since cooling your home is 50% or more of your bill, focusing on this can cut your costs.

 You can also look for a provider that gives you a discount or credit for energy conservation.
-For example, Energy Texas customers can participate in Peak Perks.
-You’ll get 10% off your next month’s energy charge if you reduce your usage by 10% when asked to do so.
+OhmConnect Energy offers Ohm Hours, where you can get bill credits for reducing power when asked to do so.
+You can even opt-in to let them control your thermostat.

 Some providers, like Rhythm, let you pick your due date.
 That can help if you have the money to pay, but are just having an issue with payment timing.